BONALLACK & BISHOP Solicitors

 incurred unless we have agreed with you to the contrary in writing.

 Where we have an email address for you, we will usually send the bill by email; there will be some exceptions to this.
 All invoices

 There are various payment methods, as follows:

-Online Payments – Go to www.bishopslaw.com and click on Pay Online at the foot of the screen.
+Website Payments – Go to www.bishopslaw.com and click on Pay Online on the right side of the screen.
 You can also use

 Cash – we can only take a limit of £1500 in cash from you in any one 28 day period.

 Cheque – no additional charge but this requires 8 full working days for bank clearance.
 Any “bounced” cheques will be